SKetU-l/Post_from_json/README.md

 This is my personal project and thanks to @mirroracctwo for the first support and help

-This isn't only a JSON bot this will do so many works that I will include in future
+For now Bot support some functions like post from json , yt-dlp function, shell option and some besic functions like /ping,/start and blah blah

-This is now a active bot so no need GitHub workflow anymore
+This is a active bot